 As of June 30, 2008, Annaly owned approximately 9.6% of our outstanding common stock, which percentage excludes unvested shares of our restricted common stock granted to our executive officers and employees of our Manager or its affiliates, and is expected to continue to own a similar percentage following this offering and the concurrent private offering made to it, excluding shares to be sold pursuant to the underwriters' exercise of their overallotment option and unvested shares of restricted stock granted to our executive officers and employees of our Manager or its affiliates.
+In addition, Annaly's percentage ownership may increase in the future if our Manager is paid its incentive fees in shares of our common stock.
 As a result, Annaly may have significant influence over the outcome of matters submitted to a vote of our stockholders, including the election of our directors or transactions involving a change in control.
 The interests of Annaly may conflict with, or differ from, the interests of other holders of our common stock, particularly as Annaly is also a large creditor of ours.
 So long as Annaly continues to own a significant percentage of shares of our common stock, it will significantly influence all our corporate decisions submitted to our stockholders for approval, regardless of whether we terminate the management agreement with our Manager.